released January 8, 2015

 So this album spans the longest length of time compared to any of our other albums which were all pretty much made in roughly 9 moths.

 Originally this album was created to be a new starting point after the end of my old “group” You Me and the People and was intended to be a debut album.
-A sort of compilation.
+A sort of compilation debut album, if you will.
 Many songs from Lifa had originally appeared on previously released albums under the YM&TP name.
-It was only much later that the preceding 4 albums were re-released under the name Nature’s Neighbor with the songs on Lifa omitted to avoid confusion.
+It was only much later that the preceding 4 albums were retroactively re-released under the name Nature’s Neighbor with the songs on Lifa omitted to avoid confusion.
 I probably caused more confusion ultimately but oh well..

 Anyway, after returning from my trip to Japan I began recording many songs with Seth at a practice space on the west side.
 He had much better equipment than anything I ever had access to before and all the songs with live drums were recorded there.
 Seth played a big part in the creation of this album.